-I’ve twice had to make the same decision.
-The first time was when I left my law firm.
+I’ve been faced with the same decision three times.
+The first was when I left my law firm.
 I had two retirement accounts (one as an employee and one as a partner) with Fidelity.
 I left both accounts with Fidelity because I liked the investing options.
 The second time was when I left an in-house job at an IT consulting firm.
 The investment options there were not so good, so I rolled over the 401k into an IRA with Vanguard.

-Now I’m faced with the decision for a third time.
-I’m certain I will roll over my 401k to my Vanguard IRA, mainly because of the lousy investment options in the 401k.
-Having spent some time researching this issue, I thought I’d share what I’ve found along with some good resources for further reading.
+I did a lot of research when faced with the decision for a third time, after quitting my job.
+From the beginning, I was certain that I would roll over my 401k to my Vanguard IRA, mainly because of the lousy investment options in the 401k.
+As I had spent some serious time researching the issue, I thought I’d share what I found along the way.

 Investment options within your 401k plan are the first and most important consideration.
 Many employer-sponsored plans have limited investment options.
 Other employers stuff their plan full of alternatives, most of which are bad choices.
-That’s the problem with my last employer.
-While there are literally hundreds of mutual funds to choose from, all but one or two are just awful.
+That was the problem with my last employer.
+While there were literally hundreds of mutual funds to choose from, all but one or two were just awful.

 A related but equally important consideration is cost.
 It’s not enough that a 401k offer sound investment opportunities, they have to offer them at a reasonable cost.
 My rule of thumb is to keep the weighted average cost of all mutual funds and ETFs to 50 basis points or less.
-As I roll over my 401k and rebalance my investments this month, I’m going to try to get the total cost to under 20 basis points.
-There’s no way I could reduce the costs to this level unless I roll over my 401k.
+As I rolled over my 401k and rebalanced my investments, my goal was to try to get the total cost to under 20 basis points.
+There was no way I could reduce the costs to this level unless I rolled over my 401k.

-There are some tax implications to consider, particularly if you are considering a withdrawal before age 59 ½.
+There are some tax implications to consider, particularly if you are toying with the idea of a withdrawal before age 59 ½.
 As this article from Oblivious Investor explains, you may be able to make withdrawals at age 55 from a 401k without the 10% penalty.
 As always, consult your tax advisor before making any decisions.